EichlerLab/mrssnake/README.md

    ```
 2. Create a tab-delimited manifest file with the appropriate header and a line for each sample

+For bam input:

     sn  | path | index
     --- | ---- | -----
     sample_name  | /full/path/to/reads | /full/path/to/reads_index

+For cram input:

-3. Modify `config.yaml`
+3. Modify `mrssfast_config.yaml`

    In particular, set the manifest variable to point to your manifest file,
-   make sure the `reference` variable points to the appropriate reference,
+   make sure the `reference` and `aligned_reference` variables point to the appropriate reference,
    and that the paths for the `masked_ref` and `contigs` for your reference are correct.

    To add a new reference `new_ref` to the config file, change `reference`: